About the School

 Each program at the Autauga County Technology Center has met the required standards for initial BIC accreditation and maintains continued compliance on an annual basis.

 Career and Technical Education Program

 The Autauga County Technology Center offers a diverse curriculum designed to prepare students for entry into the workforce or for further study in the postsecondary setting.
 The course of study offers courses that provide rigor and relevance for students by linking school-based learning with career-related experiences.
 Autauga County's Career and Technical Education Program follows the state adopted the Career and Technical Education model.
 This model includes sixteen career clusters.
 These clusters include courses that identify the academic and technical knowledge and skills needed for students to pursue a wide range of career opportunities.
-Twelve of the sixteen national clusters are currently offered.
+Fourteen of the sixteen national clusters are currently offered.
 Please refer to the Career Tech Programs section on the website for a list of programs available.